LolaDP/HuffmanDecompression/README.md

 An HuffmanDecompression object is cerated with the exemple_comp.bin file.
 We first convert the text to a bit sequence with toByteArray() and we translate this sequence into a character string with treePath().
 With this character string we create the new file with fileCreation().
 Finally, the methods compressions_rate() and compression_rateBis() return the compression ratio from different arguments and the nb_bit() method returns the average number of storage bits for a character of the compressed text.

 So, you just have to start the program which will create the unzipped file in the same folder and show you in the console:
     - the list [[character, frequency]] of the alphabet
     - the sequence of bits corresponding to the compressed test
     - the unzipped text
     - the compression ratio
     - the average number of storage bits for a character of the compressed text

+liste :
+  - b